 Nigeria: Rescued Children Can’t Remember Names, Parents

-An aid worker in Nigeria told BBC News on Tuesday that 80 children (not the still missing Chibok school girls) rescued from a Boko Haram camp in Cameroon in November cannot remember their own names or origins.
+An aid worker in Nigeria told BBC News on Tuesday that 80 children (not the still missing Chibok school girls) rescued from a an extremist group that is located primarily in Northern Nigeria camp in Cameroon in November cannot remember their own names or origins.

 Dr. Christopher Fomunyoh, director of the U.S.-based National Democratic Institute, said the children between the ages of five and 18 had been rescued when security forces acting on a tip raided what was thought to have been a Koranic school.